cpq/bare-metal-programming-guide/README.md

 use a
 [Nucleo-F429ZI](https://www.st.com/en/evaluation-tools/nucleo-f429zi.html)
 development board with STM32F429 microcontroller.
 But basic principles would be applicable to any other microcontroller.
-Install the following toosl:
+To proceed, please install the following tools:

 - ARM GCC, https://launchpad.net/gcc-arm-embedded
 - GNU make, http://www.gnu.org/software/make/